codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 ### Additional information for steps
-To view additional information for a step, select the step.
+Get detailed information for a step, select the step.

 The tabs displayed differ according to the step type: